SP5GW/garden_lights_rb_pi_zero/README.md

 - Device is powered by 12V DC external power supplier (reversed polarity protection is implemented)
 - Controller status is indicated by LED over RST/HLT button (steady/blinking - controller in operation)
 - Grafana based simple GUI (dashboard) is available at http://gardenpi.local
+- Simple unit diagnostics can be obtained by running command sudo gardenpi --test
+- Buzzer volume can be controlled with potentiometer Buzz.
+Vol.

 **Design and Build Instructions**